tseguin715/Online-Purchasing-Behavior/README.md

 I evaluated models with random combinations of the above parameters using 5-fold cross-validation, scoring them on MCC, precision, and recall and came up with the following results:

 The MCC and recall metrics aren't quite as important for our purposes, but it's interesting how the results show two pretty distinct clusters for each metric.
-There's something that seems to have a marked effect on model performance in general. (to be investigated a little later)
+There may be something specific that has a marked effect on model performance. (to be investigated a little later)

 In addition, I computed the maximum possible profit from each model and stored the corresponding decision threshold.